Joe-Dowd/dots/README.md

-prepend = take stdin and prepend a string followed by a space reboot = reboot now srm = safe rm (recycle bin) todo = recursively searh a directory for the string 'TODO ' vi = `vim` wimc = what is my config (@matt)
+prepend = take stdin and prepend a string followed by a space reboot = reboot now srm = safe rm (recycle bin) todo = recursively searh a directory for TODO comments vi = `vim` wimc = what is my config (@matt)

-# TODO : add ./source commands
 ```

 ---